 Attendant Care: Pursuant to the Michigan no-fault act, attendant care benefits are recoverable in the event of serious injuries from an auto accident.
 Attendant care benefits are also referred to as nursing services, and are defined as “activities of daily living,” such as monitoring and supervision for safety reasons, administering medication, bathing, dressing, ambulation, styling/combing of hair, grooming, help using the toilet, driving the patient, obtaining things for the patient, carrying and lifting things for the patient, and wound care.
 Attendant care can be performed by nurses, as well as family members, friends, or guardians.
 Individuals who perform the attendant care services are entitled to compensation on an hourly basis.

 Third-party/ Uninsured motorist coverage: A third-party case is between the auto accident victim and the at fault driver.
-In a third-party case, the auto accident victim sues the at-fault driver for pain and suffering damages, and excess economic damages.
+In a third-party case, the auto accident victim sues the at-fault driver for pain and suffering damages, and excess economic damages and medical bills may also be included.
 In a third-party case, damages are usually paid out from the at fault driver/owner’s insurance company.
 However, if the at fault vehicle does not have the required automobile insurance, you may assert an uninsured motorist claim against the insurance company of the vehicle you are in or your own insurance company.

 If the automobile accident took place more than three (3) years ago, the victim cannot sue the other driver/owner or the other driver’s insurance company for pain and suffering.
 The only exception is for minors that have until one year after his/her 18th birthday to file a pain and suffering lawsuit.